Board Member Outreach Packet

 Notes: Be careful and only include this in a private e-mail that will not be shared until we officially report our launch in Kenya publicly.

-Educate! provides youth with skills training in leadership, entrepreneurship and workforce readiness along with mentorship to start real businesses at school.
+We tackle youth unemployment by reforming what schools teach and how they teach it, so that students in Africa have the skills to start businesses, get jobs and drive development in their communities.
 Our model is delivered through practically-trained teachers and youth mentors.
 Educate!’s goal is to make this practical, skills-based model part of national education systems.

-Educate!'s vision for 2024 is to measurably impact 1 million students and reach 4 million students more broadly across Africa each year.
+Educate!'s vision for 2024 is to measurably impact 1 million students across Africa each year.